De Donder-Weyl Hamiltonian formalism of MacDowell-Mansouri gravity: Conclusions

-The fact that the De Donder-Weyl Hamiltonian preserves the information of the variation of the action in a completely covariant manner encourages the analysis of some other physical models within the multisymplectic approach.
-A natural question in this direction is to address whether other similar models with broken symmetry may behave in an analogous way to the MacDowell-Mansouri gravity model, thus, the results presented in this paper could also serve as a starting point to study the behaviour of physical models on which a symmetry breaking process takes place.
+The fact that the De Donder-Weyl Hamiltonian preserves the information of the variation of the action in a completely spacetime covariant manner encourages the analysis of some other physical models within the polysymplectic approach.
+A natural question in this direction is to address whether other similar models with broken symmetry may behave in an analogous way to the MacDowell-Mansouri gravity model, so that the analysis presented in the paper could also serve as a starting point of the study of other physical models with a symmetry breaking.